If something is bothering me/hurting when I play or dance, where can I go for help?

 Where is the Peabody Clinic?
 When is it open?

-The Peabody Clinic is located in the Peabody Wellness Center on the first floor.
-The clinic is open Monday and Wednesday from 12:30- 5:00 pm ET and Fridays from 1:00- 5:00 pm ET.
+The Peabody Clinic is located on campus in the Peabody Wellness Center on the first floor.
+The clinic is open Monday, Tuesday, and Thursday from 1:00-5:00 pm ET and 8:00 am-5:00 pm ET Wednesday and Friday.
 While the hours may be limited at this location, clinicians who treat at the Peabody Clinic are available for in-person appointments at other JHRN locations.
-If you are unable to be seen in person, you may schedule a video visit (telemedicine).

 What is the difference between an advisement session and an evaluation?

 An advisement session is a brief conversation to facilitate the navigation of care options based on the student’s complaint or injury.
 Medical intervention will not be provided.
 This service is provided free of charge.
 At an advisement session clinic staff may recommend a PT or OT evaluation.
-Advisement sessions can be scheduled here.
+Advisement sessions can be scheduled by walking into the clinic or email [email protected].

 An evaluation is a scheduled 60-minute one on one session with a PT or OT who will gather information about your past medical history, your current injury, and your ability to perform.
 They will formally evaluate your current injury or complaint, establish a treatment plan to help you return to your full participation level, and/or refer you for further medical evaluation, if appropriate.
 Evaluations and treatments will be billed to the patient’s insurance.